GP Data Breach Compensation Claims Guide

 The basis for claiming compensation for some cases was established by the Court of Appeal case of Vidal-Hall and others v Google Inc .
 It was decided there that it is possible for claimants to seek compensation for a data breach even if they didn’t sustain a financial loss.
 It was also decided that compensation should be awarded in line with personal injury compensation payments in relation to psychiatric injuries.

-The table below shows some compensation amounts for relevant injuries from a document used in the legal system called the Judicial College Guidelines (JCG).
+The table below shows some compensation brackets for relevant injuries that are based on a document called the Judicial College Guidelines (JCG).

 |Type of Suffering||Severity||Compensation Bracket||Compensation Information|

-As you’ll see, the JCG figures are based on the severity of your suffering.
+As you can see, the JCG brackets can vary based on the severity of your suffering.
+Solicitors assisting with a claim you make may use the JCG brackets for reference when calculating the value of your psychological injuries.
 To help prove the true extent of your suffering, your solicitor will arrange for a local medical assessment to be conducted within the claims process.
 As a result of the medical specialist’s findings, a report will be written and sent to your solicitor.

 Due to the fact that psychiatric injuries affect people differently, the figures listed in our table should be used as guidance only.
 Once your claim has been assessed by a solicitor, you’ll be provided with a more personalised compensation figure that they hope to achieve for you.